The Intelligent Enterprise decision layer

 Why this beachhead

-Decisions are infrequent but asymmetric — a wrong call compounds over a 10-year fund life.
+Decisions are infrequent but deeply asymmetric — a wrong call compounds over a 10-year fund life with no ability to course-correct.
 The math is complex, the constraints are fund-document-specific, and the current process relies entirely on a small number of senior people with no institutional memory.
+When a partner leaves, the decision logic leaves with them.

 Fund Administration